9 Web Design and Development Trends Worth Watching

-We’ve covered best practices in website content and design and today it’s time for another important aspect of website best practices — principles to follow in web development.
+We’ve covered best practices in website content and design and today it’s time for another important aspect of website best practices — principles to follow in web design and development.

 Before diving into a few of the best practices for website development, it’s worth noting that web design and web development are not the same thing; there is an important distinction to make between the two.

-At this point, your site goes from a concept to a living, breathing digital organism with which you and others can interact in a dynamic way.
+At this point, your site goes from a concept to a digital organism.

 When it comes to best practices for web development, it’s best to keep in mind that the only constant is change.
 Still, there are pillars that strong developers can rely upon to hammer out a solid website for your brand.